bonswouar/covid19/README.md

 # COVID-19 API & Chart

+## WARNING: ###
+### This project doesn't work anymore, since some data is missing.
+ECDC confirmed : "Unfortunately, the daily data is not available for the period between December 2020 and March 2021."

 ## WHAT

 This is just a quick project I made because I couldn't find any (free) visualization of the contamination trajectories between countries.